flian/webssh/README_en.md

 webssh.dateFormat: The date format involved on the websshpage.
-Default value: "yyyy MM dd HH: mm: ss"
+Default value: "yyyy-MM-dd HH:mm:ss"